SİPER: Siper Block 2

 Siper Block 2 missile was developed as a completely new missile, unlike block 1.
 It has a single-stage rocket engine.
 It was also announced that a booster was planned to be used to extend the range of Block-2.
 The first firing test of Siper B2, which has a range of 150 km, was successfully completed in August 2023.
 On 15 September 2024, a new test was conducted in Sinop.
 The development of the system continues at the air defense test center named Robosim established by Aselsan.
-A mock-up of the missile was first seen in public at the Euronaval fair in November 2024.
+A mock-up of the missile was first seen in public at the Euronaval fair in November 2024.In June 2026, TÜBİTAK SAGE and Roketsan announced that the Siper-2 missile successfully engaged a manoeuvring Banshee target UAV during a live-fire test at the Sinop Test Range.
+The missile, guided by Aselsan’s ALP 310-G search radar and PUSAT 1000-G fire control radar, hit the evasive target.

 Siper Block 3

 It was announced that Siper Block 3 is under development.
-The system was developed against ballistic missiles.
-Siper Block 3, which will have a range of 180 km+.
+The system is developed against ballistic missiles.
+Siper Block 3 will have a range of 180 km+.

+Siper Block 4

+In May 2026, Turkish Defence Industries Secretary Haluk Görgün announced the development of Siper Block 4 as the upper-layer ballistic missile defence component of Turkey's Steel Dome architecture.

+The missile is reportedly designed for interception at significantly higher altitudes than previous SİPER variants, potentially including exo-atmospheric interception profiles against medium-range and longer-range ballistic missile threats.

+According to defence industry reporting, Siper Block 4 is expected to use a multi-stage propulsion architecture comparable in concept to systems such as THAAD and the RIM-161 Standard Missile 3.

+The missile is anticipated to incorporate a kinetic hit-to-kill vehicle equipped with thruster-based maneuver control and an infrared seeker optimized for interception at extreme altitudes and velocities.

+The development of Siper Block 4 is associated with Turkey's broader ballistic missile defence efforts, including long-range early warning radar systems such as ASELSAN's ALP 500-G and ALP 600-G projects, as well as prospective space-based missile tracking capabilities.